 Brave, strong and fierce are popular ways to describe a German Shepherd.
 As a result, the GSD has been an extremely popular family dog.
 But if you’re a parent, you may wonder if these big dogs will be good in a household with children.

 The German Shepherd can get along great with older kids, though they can still be a danger without proper socializing and obedience training.
 According to the ATTS, the German Shepherd has one of the best pass rates (85.3%) for dog temperaments.
 In other words, they’re relatively stable dogs that respond calmly to unpredictability, such as kids.

 The decision to bring such a large dog into your home with children is a tough one.
-There are too many things to consider.
-Plus, you can never be cautious enough, especially when it comes to safety of the kids.
-However, there are good reasons why they’ll get along just fine.
+There are simply too many things to consider.
+Plus, you can never be cautious enough, especially when it comes to safety of your kids.
+Even so, there are good reasons why they’ll be fine.

 RECOMMENDED: 50 Best Dogs for Children